VOL. IV - CHAPTER 9

 Helena Jane Mitchell died in 1967.

-William and Helena's son Victor Charles Mitchell married Minnie E Phillps in Brighton in 1935.
-He may have remarried in 1964, his second wife was Louise Brooke.
+William and Helena's son Victor Charles Mitchell married Minnie Elizabeth Phillps in Brighton in 1935.
+In 1939 they were living at 14, Dominion Close, Worthing where Victor was a "lengthman"? on the Southern Railway.
+They had two children.
+Minnie E Mitchell died in 1964 in Worthing aged 55 years.
+Victor remarried that same year, in 1964, his second wife was Louise Brooke.
 Victor C Mitchell died in 1967 in Worthing.

 Ada Frances Veness